Alicewithrabbit/Mobile-Video-Restoration/README.md

 Register site: https://goo.gl/forms/bonVIfWwsmYO2JeB2

+Submissions should provide following items:
+ 1. Source code** (compiliable with necessary descriptions)
+ 2. **Restoration results** of corresponding degraded videos
+ 3. **Training/inferencing scripts** and **models**
-Submissions should provide **restoration results** of corresponding degraded videos, **source code**, **training/inferencing scripts**, **models** and any other necessary files if applicable to reproduce the results.
-Detailed **technical description and complexity analysis** in the form of a short paper are also required for evaluation.
+ 4. Any other necessary files if applicable to reproduce the results.
+ 5. Detailed **technical description and complexity analysis** in the form of a short paper are also required for evaluation.

 Participants are encouraged to submit a paper on their proposal (not mandatory) following ICIP 2019 guidelines.
 The authors of the companion papers will be notified after a technical review process and the authors of the accepted papers need to prepare a camera-ready version so that their papers can be published by IEEEXplore under the name of "International Conference on Image Processing Challenges (ICIPC)".
 For the exact formatting guidelines (e.g., template, page limit, etc.), refer to the ICIP 2019 Website (http://2019.ieeeicip.org).